fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ![](../../images/8/30.png)

+In this exercise the filtering can be done using just React.

 #### 8.20 Books by genre, part 2

-Implement a view, which shows the user all books in their favourite genre.
+Implement a view, which shows the logged in user all books in their favourite genre.

 ![](../../images/8/29.png)